Converts angular columns in an aniframe between degrees ("deg") and

 Value

-An aniframe object with the selected angular columns converted to
+An aniframe object with the relevant angular columns converted to

-the specified unit and with its unit_angle metadata updated accordingly.
+the specified unit and unit_angle metadata updated accordingly.

 Details

-• If the current unit already matches to_unit, an informational message is
+If the current unit_angle already matches to_unit, an informational

 Examples